Hip, Hip, Hooray!

 “Doctors, nurses, and therapists work closely as a team in the GSH Joint Replacement Center.
-Because we communicate regularly, we can anticipate and address each patient’s needs and assure care is fully coordinated,” says orthopedic surgeon Timothy Peters, DO.
+Because we communicate regularly, we can anticipate and address each patient’s needs and assure care is fully coordinated,” said orthopedic surgeon Timothy Peters, DO.

-“Five years ago, we committed to creating a coordinated unit,” says Dr. Brown.
+“Five years ago, we committed to creating a coordinated unit,” said Dr. Brown.
 “So the orthopedic and neuroscience units are relocating to either side of physical therapy for patients’ easy access to rehabilitation.
 The center has fully equipped, dedicated operating rooms and private patient rooms.”

 “Unlike a free-standing orthopedic hospital, the Good Samaritan Hospital Joint Replacement Center is like a hospital within a hospital,” Dr. Brown notes.
 “Any complications that may occur can be handled right here.
 We don’t have to move the patient.
 It’s the best of both worlds."